Mitch Halpern: Tyson–Holyfield I

 Halpern was assigned many of the highest-profile fights in Nevada.
-These included the first Mike Tyson–Evander Holyfield fight for the WBA Heavyweight title at the MGM Grand Garden in 1996 in which Holyfield won by TKO in the 11th round in a surprise upset.
+These included the first Mike Tyson–Evander Holyfield fight for the WBA Heavyweight title at the MGM Grand Garden in 1996 in which Holyfield won by TKO in the 11th round in an upset.
 The fight was voted by Ring magazine as both Fight of the Year and Upset of the Year.
 Others beside boxing insiders began to take note of Halpern during this fight.
 Marc Ratner recounted: "...Until Mitch got the first Mike Tyson-Evander Holyfield fight, nobody knew how good he was."

 Halpern was scheduled to referee Holyfield–Tyson II, what would come to be known as the infamous "Bite Fight", but Tyson's co-manager, John Horne vehemently opposed.
 Officially, Tyson's camp did not cite any specific reason to The Nevada State Athletic Commission, only arguing that they wanted a fresh slate.
 Halpern commented at the time, "The day a fighter can dictate what happens in a fight, I'm gone, because then I don't have any authority anyway."

 The NSAC stood firm with a 4–1 vote and were not willing to remove Halpern (whom one sports writer referred to as "the unwilling centerpiece of a manufactured controversy").
 The day before the fight was to occur, Halpern voluntarily withdrew.
 In an interview with sports reporter Ron Futrell, Halpern explained his reasoning: "As an official, you don't ever want to be the center of attention, and that's what was happening.
 These are two great fighters, this is a big, big fight, and I didn't want to take away from that..."
 Mills Lane was subsequently chosen to be the referee.

 A little over 4 months later on November 8, 1997, Halpern refereed the rematch between Evander Holyfield and Michael Moorer in which Moorer lost by TKO in the 8th round.
 Holyfield retained his WBA title, while gaining the IBF Heavyweight belt.